Teatro del Giglio

 The Teatro del Giglio (Theater of the Giglio) is the historic city theater and opera house located in Piazza del Giglio #13 and #15 in the center of Lucca, region of Tuscany, Italy.
+A statue of Garibaldi stands in the square in front of the theater.

 History

 The prior Teatro Pubblico (Public Theater), inaugurated in 1675, which had been destroyed by a fire and rebuilt.
 After the Napoleonic upheavals, the site had fallen to ruin.
 A new theater, represented by this Neoclassical-style structure, was built at the site in 1818 by Giovanni Lazzarini.
 The rusticated portico is surmounted by a balustrade upholding pilasters, that lead to a tympanum with the coat of arms of the city.
 The frieze reads Teatro Comunale del Giglio.

 The name giglio or lily derives from the fleur-de-lis emblem, that was part of the Bourbon heraldic shield of the reigning duchess, Maria Luisa of the House of Bourbon.
-In the early 19th century, the interiors were painted by Luigi Gatani, while the theater curtain was painted by Federico Tarquini.
+In the early 19th century, the interiors were painted by Luigi Catani, while the theater curtain was painted by Federico Tarquini.